cytoflow/cytoflow/README.md

 See the [installation notes](http://cytoflow.readthedocs.org/en/latest/INSTALL.html) on [ReadTheDocs](http://cytoflow.readthedocs.org/).
 Installation has been tested on Linux (Ubuntu Trusty) and Windows 7 (x86_64).
 Mac installation should be similar.

+### Documentation

+There is some basic documentation at [ReadTheDocs](http://cytoflow.readthedocs.org/).
+Perhaps of most use is the [module index](http://cytoflow.readthedocs.org/en/latest/py-modindex.html).
+The example [Jupyter](http://jupyter.org/) notebooks, above, demonstrate how the package is intended to be used interactively.

 ### Required packages

 These are all in the `setuptools` spec.